 On pages of the Wi-Fi / MAC Filter section, you can define a set of MAC addresses of devices which will be allowed to access the WLAN, or define MAC addresses of devices which will not be allowed to access the WLAN.
+To configure the 2.4GHz band or 5GHz band, proceed to the relevant page.

-Figure 120.
+Figure 119.
 The page for configuring the MAC filter for the wireless network.